Divide-And-Conquer/Divide-And-Conquer.github.io/_posts/2023-03-29-E-Paper-Clock.markdown

 A diagnostic mode / interface is also built-in, this allows a pair of Wi-Fi access Point SSID/Passwords to be entered/stored.

+To build this unit in the slim case (portable drive case), I had to cut the RP2040 connector off the back of the board.

 Todo: show  complete unit.

 <!-- outline-end -->